mayakraft/math-for-artists/02/index.md

 This will convert from units A into units D.

-Practice this by chaining together a long phrase BEFORE you do any multiplication.
+Practice this by chaining together a long phrase, write it all out *before* you do any multiplication.

 ## Exercise: Convert measurements of your computer (10 min)